Henry6666ai/Henry6666ai.github.io/README.md

 ## 5. Purchasing-Power Parity (PPP)

-This theory states that a unit of any given currency should be able to buy the same quantity of goods in all countries.
+The simplest theory of exchange rates, which states that a unit of any given currency should be able to buy the same quantity of goods in all countries.

-* **Arbitrage:** The process of taking advantage of price differences in different markets, which eventually drives prices toward equality.
+* **Arbitrage:** Taking advantage of price differences for the same item in different markets to make a profit.
 * **Implication:** If PPP holds, the nominal exchange rate between two countries must reflect the price levels in those countries.
-* **Limitations:** PPP doesn't always hold because many goods aren't easily traded, and tradable goods aren't always perfect substitutes.
+* **Limitations:** PPP does not always hold because many goods are not easily traded and tradable goods are not always perfect substitutes.

 ---